Dong Khanh Tomb

-The tomb was situated near Cu Si Hamlet, now Thuong Hai Village, Thuy Xuan Commune, Hue City.
+The tomb is located near Cu Si Hamlet, now Thuong Hai Village, Thuy Xuan Commune, Hue City.
 It’s only 5km from the city center.
-The construction of Dong Khanh Tomb met with many obstacles, prolonged over 35 years and 4 kings.
+The construction of Dong Khanh Tomb met with many obstacles, prolonged over 35 years and 4 kings

 Also an adopted son of King Tu Duc, King Dong Khanh was sworn to throne by the French colonists.
 After being crowned, he ordered to build a temple called Truy Tu Temple inside the tomb of his father – Kien Thai Vuong.
 Since he didn’t expect himself to pass away at the age of 25 (3 years after taking power), he did not plan for his tomb.
 When King Thanh Thai continued the kingship, the country was at an unstable phase of development thus King Dong Khanh also was worshipped in Truy Tu Temple, which was then renamed as Ngung Hy Temple.
 His corpse was buried simply on a hill named "Ho Thuan Son", 30m to the west of Ngung Hy Temple.
 The whole tomb area was called Tu Lang.
 The building process had to be halted many times and most of the construction work was only completed under the reign of Khai Dinh – Dong Khanh’s son, in 1917.